creative-tutorials/Jotr/README.md

 })();
 ```

-The `tunnel.url` is the URL assigned to the port of the localhost engine, by default the domain is localhost, all user needs is to apply their port and wait for it to tunnel and server your file to you.
+The `tunnel.url` is the URL assigned to the port of the localhost engine, by default the domain is localhost, all user needs is to apply their port and wait for it to tunnel and serve your file to you.

 ## Features